vampy/Makefile/README.md

 ```

 ## Default Shell (Section 5.2)
 The default shell is `/bin/sh`.
-You can change this by changing the variable SHELL:
+You can change this by changing the variable `SHELL`:

 ```make
 SHELL=/bin/bash